bpype/blender-studio-pipeline/docs/gentoo/user/running-blender.md

 # Working with Blender

 ## Launch Blender from Taskbar/Start Menu
+This will launch the Blender that is pre-installed on your workstation and updated daily via the  package manager.
+Your Blender configuration including add-ons is stored at `$HOME/.config/blender/{version}/`

 1. Search for Blender in your Application Launcher
 2. The application with the exact name `blender` without any suffix is the latest build.
 ![Image of Blender Icon in KDE Taskbar/Start Menu](/media/user-guide/launch_blender.mp4)